bluesmoon/node-faststats/README.md

 number from the data set.

-If your Stats object is configured to use buckets and has `store_data` set to false, then the percentile value returned will be an approximation of the actual percentile based on the configured `bucket_precision`.
+If your Stats object is configured to use buckets and has `store_data` set to false, then the percentile value returned will be an approximation of the actual percentile based on the configured `bucket_precision` or `buckets`.

 #### Range